LerianStudio/midaz-console/README.md

 - Join our [Discord community](https://discord.gg/DnhqKwkGv3) for discussions, support, and updates.
 - For bug reports and feature requests, please use our [GitHub Issues](https://github.com/LerianStudio/midaz-console/issues).
-- If you want to raise anything to the attention of the community, open a Discussion in our [GitHub](https://github.com/LerianStudio/midaz-console/discussions).
+- To share ideas or discuss topics with the community, start a Discussion on our [GitHub](https://github.com/LerianStudio/midaz-console/discussions).
-- Follow us on [Twitter](https://twitter.com/LerianStudio) for the latest news and announcements.
+- Follow us on [Twitter](https://twitter.com/LerianStudio) for news and announcements.

 ## Contributing & License

 We welcome contributions from the community!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 Midaz is released under the Apache License 2.0.
-See [LICENSE](LICENSE.md) for more information.
-In a nutshell, this means you can use, modify, and distribute Midaz as you see fit, as long as you include the original copyright and license notice.
+See the [LICENSE](LICENSE.md) for more details.
+This license allows you to use, modify, and distribute Midaz, provided you include the original copyright and license.

 ## About Lerian

-Midaz is developed by Lerian, a tech company founded in 2023, led by a team with a track record in developing ledger and core banking solutions.
-For any inquiries or support, please reach out to us at [contact@lerian.io](mailto:contact@lerian.io) or simply open a Discussion in our [GitHub repository](https://github.com/LerianStudio/midaz-console/discussions).
+Midaz is developed by Lerian, a technology company founded in 2023 by a team with extensive experience in ledger and core banking solutions.
+For inquiries or support, contact us at [contact@lerian.io](mailto:contact@lerian.io) or start a Discussion in our [GitHub repository](https://github.com/LerianStudio/midaz-console/discussions).